pypa/pipx/docs/installation.md

 The default binary location for pipx-installed apps is `~/.local/bin`.
 This can be overridden with the environment variable `PIPX_BIN_DIR`.

-pipx's default virtual environment location is `$XDG_DATA_HOME/pipx`, which is typically `~/.local/share/pipx`, and for compatibility reasons, if `~/.local/pipx` exists, it will be used as the default location instead.
+pipx's default virtual environment location is typically `~/.local/share/pipx` on Linux/Unix `%USERPROFILE%\AppData\Local\pipx` on Windows and `~/Library/Application Support/pipx` on Mac OS , and for compatibility reasons, if `~/.local/pipx` exists, it will be used as the default location instead.
 This can be overridden with the `PIPX_HOME` environment variable.

 As an example, you can install global apps accessible by all users on your system with the following command (on MacOS, Linux, and Windows WSL):